 If you’re not sure what I’m on about, I recommend you check out our matched betting guide.

 Matched betting calculator pro tips

 All in all, stick with the matched betting calculator and you’ll be in safe hands when it comes to working out your overall profit and lay stakes.

 Tip #2 – Double check everything

 This includes checking over the calculator to ensure you’ve entered everything correctly.
 One slight mistake could significantly alter the outcome of your bets and potentially leave large amounts of profit on the table.

 If you like using multiple betting exchanges, always double check the exchange (lay) commission rate.

-As we mentioned above, the lay commission on our betting calculator has a default set to 2% to account for the Smarkets commission.
-However, you can change this as you see fit.
+As I mentioned above, the commission rate changes between different betting exchanges and the lay commission on our betting calculator has a default set to 2% to account for the Betdaq and Smarkets commission rates.
+However, you can change this as and when you need to.

 For more awesome matched betting tips, check out this article.